-Today, you’re going to learn how to heal a grieving heart using activities that will help you bavigate grief.
+Today, you’re going to learn how to heal a grieving heart using grief activities for adults.

 The Five Stages of Grief

 In 1969 Swiss doctor, Elisabeth Kübler-Ross, introduced a five-stage model of grief—denial, anger, bargaining, depression, acceptance— that became the most well-known theory about grief.